Miles: 1.3 miles RT

 Hike details:

 The Grove of The Patriarchs is a well visited trail just inside the Stevens Canyon Entrance to Mount Rainier National Park that offers a level path along the teal waters of the Ohanapecosh River and a loop through the giants of an ancient forest on raised boardwalk.
 It starts out on the Eastside Trail and drops down on a set of stairs to cross the river on a suspension bridge at .4 miles in to begin the loop.
 There are benches along the way to sit and admire the mammoth guardians of this ancient forest.
-The bridge to the Grove of The Patriarchs has been out since November of 2021 so you can not currently access this trail.
+The bridge to the Grove of The Patriarchs has been out since November of 2021 so you can not currently access this trail but construction is scheduled to begin in the summer of 2027.

 My trip reports: